Springtails are fast becoming a true terrarium/vivarium staple.

-Brewer’s yeast is a convenient all-in-one solution to get them started on, or you can use one of the proprietory superfood blends for sale online, e.g, this Springtail Superfood Blend.
+Brewer’s yeast is a convenient all-in-one solution to get them started on, or you can use one of the proprietary blends for sale online, e.g, this Springtail Superfood Blend.

 You can even make your own springtail food recipe if you like!

-Once you have a larger colony, you can diversify their food sources and add larger chunks of actual food, e.g., vegetable scraps of sweet potato, carrot, and cucumber.
-You only want to add a small amount at a time to prevent it from spoiling and attracting pests (a little mold is fine though).
+Once you have a larger colony, some people like to diversify their food sources and add chunks of actual food, e.g., vegetable scraps of sweet potato, carrot, and cucumber.
+You only want to add a small amount at a time to prevent it from spoiling and attracting pests.
 Uncooked rice is a common choice too.

 Finally, protein is also important for springtails in producing the structural proteins in their protective cuticle (that helps them repel water), so it’s worth giving them a protein snack now and again too.

 Protein sources include – you guessed it – brewers yeast powder.
 Is there nothing this food source can’t do?

 👉 Check out my full Springtails Food Guide for more help!

 Over to You